FAQs

 No. Please refer to the course calendar to view course offerings and dates.

 The average is 15-20 hours of time per week.
-Eight-week courses generally require more time per week than 16-week courses.
+Seven-week courses generally require more time per week than 15-week courses.
 Your technical skill level could influence the amount of time you need to spend on some classes.

 Students will complete their assignments on a weekly basis.
 The course syllabus will define what assignments are due per week.
 Students will get access to the syllabus after they have successfully registered.